ivansansao/Car-IA-V2/README.md

 ⚡️ Do you want to receive messages on your telegram about the cars progress?

+You need to create a bot on Telegram and get its token and user id first.

 Rename file .env.example to .env and then configure these variables like examples below:

     TELEGRAM_TOKEN="5769999991:AalskdjfhaldskfjhasdfgddxW9xK-EJHJHI"